mttcrn/polimi-CSE-notes/Human & Physical aspects of Security.md

 various sensors.
 Forces attackers to maintain realistic system behavior, making attacks harder.

 May require accurate models of system behavior, which might not always be available.
+# Industrial System Security
+**SCADA** (**Supervisory Control and Data Acquisition**) is a centralized system that control multiple PLCs or RTUs (Remote Terminal Units).
+A **PLC** (**Programmable Logic Controller**) is a real-time computer that directly control machinery such as industrial robots, motors, ovens, executing logic (actuating) based on sensor inputs.
+**HMI** (**Human-Machine Interfaces**) are touchscreens, terminals, pads, and any other graphical displays used by operators.
+**Historians** are databases optimized for time-series and live interaction, storing process and sensors variables for analysis.
+## Famous industrial systems attacks
+### StuxNet (2010)
+Targets Siemens PLCs at the Natanz nuclear facility.
+A worm was found with unknown effective date of deployment.
+It was a single executable, not controlled remotely.
+The attack chain consisted of:
+- Windows OS: the worm spreads through local network infecting other USB keys.
+- Siemens Step7 application running on Windows: modifies projects to MITM the communication with PLC.
+It tampers with outbound data to show the correct frequency.
+- Siemens S7 PLC: modifies the spinning frequencies of the centrifuges (goal of the attack).
+### Industroyer (2016)
+Targets the Ukrainian power grid.
+A malware was discovered after payload execution.
+The attack chain consisted of:
+- Initial access left no traces, likely vectors are phishing or compromised credential.
+- The malware was deployed on SCADA or substation WS for persistence.
+- The attack manually scans for devices using IEC 101, 104, 81850, or OPC-DA protocols.
+- Execute "valid"protocol commands to open circuit breakers, disrupting power distribution.
+## Triton (a.k.a.
+Tritis) (2017)
+Targets Triconex SIS in petrochemical plant.
+It was the first known malware specifically **targeting safety systems**, not just operations.
+A malware was discovered upon an error triggering a safety shutdown in the infected SIS.
+The attack chain consisted of:
+- Initial access left no traces, the most likely vector is spear-phishing.
+- It maintained access in the IT network for an extended period.
+- It gained access into the industrial network via a misconfigured DMZ.
+- Used RDP (Remote Desktop Protocol) to control a workstation within the OT environment.
+- Injected a Remote Access Trojan (RAT) into the Safety Instrumented System (SIS).

+It used a physical key switch to toggle between run and program mode.
+The switch was left in program mode, which should not have been the case during operation.
+This enabled remote reprogramming of safety logic, otherwise the attack would have failed.
+The attempted reprogramming caused a fault that **triggered a fail-safe**, leading to plant shutdown.
+## The Purdue Model
+It represent layer-based division of IT/OT networks for ICS environments, focused on a hierarchical division of systems.

+It defines a 6-level architecture (from 0 to 5), where each level corresponds to a layer of functionality, ranging from physical processes up to enterprise IT systems.
+It is particularly effective from a security standpoint, allowing to correctly segment the network, identify access control policies, and overall simplifying the threat modelling process.

+Ideally, the data flow follows:
+- Top-down approach where business systems send production plans and instructions down to operations.
+- Bottom-up approach where sensors and control systems report status and performance up to the business layer.

+The 6 layers are:
+0. Field.
+1. Control.
+2. Supervisory.
+3. Production Planning.
+4. On-site Enterprise.
+5. Enterprise.
+This division allow us to identify the most relevant security measures given the logical and physical division of tasks.
+### Perimeter and IT network (5&4)
+Level 5 (enterprise) includes the global enterprise systems, such as administration tools, management ERPs and mail or web services (if on premise).
+It is typically located outside the industrial site (e.g., in data centers or cloud environment).
+Level 4 (on-site enterprise) is similar, but physically located in the industrial complex.
+It may contain engineering workstations not directly communicating with OT.

+Network security considerations:
+- Communication between spatially distant IT networks is done via VPN.
+- Border firewalls (FWs) enforce consistent rules across all entry and exit points.
+- DMZs are implemented if public servers are on premise, to separate internal networks.
+### Industrial Network Interactions (4&3)
+DMZ acts as a secure intermediary between IT (level 5&4) and OT (level 3-0) networks.
+No direct communication is allowed between IT and OT systems: all traffic must pass through the DMZ.
+Routing between Level 4 and Level 3 is strictly prohibited.

+Network security constraints:
+- Level 3 is only permitted to push data to the historian.
+It cannot receive queries or traffic from Level 4.
+- Level 4 can query the historian but has no access to SCADA or any other Level 3 components.
+- No enterprise traffic should enter or traverse the Level 3 network.
+### Industrial Production Planning (3)
+It is the highest industrial layer, containing historians, SCADA servers, industrial workstations, and potentially security-related servers.
+Level 3 (production planning) has multiple tasks, not hierarchically ordered.
+Therefore, this layer's networks should be divided by scope, hardening the access to the particularly critical ones (e.g., security).
+At this layer, IDSs for ICS protocols start to be effective.
+### Industrial Network to Lower Levels (3&2)
+Interaction with Level 2 (supervisory control) is done only through **jump hosts**, a dedicated and monitored server.
+Communication to/from the Jump Host can be implemented physically (via a dedicated interface) or logically (e.g., through a Level 4 firewall).
+Regardless of implementation, only remote SCADA/ICS access to Level 2 processes is allowed.
+### Lower Levels (2, 1&0)
+In lower levels, due to the nature of OT hardware (e.g., PLCs, RTUs, sensors), traditional EDR (Endpoint Detection and Response) tools are often not feasible.
+Instead, mostly OT-protocol network-based IDSs are viable.
+Moreover, if the production process is situated remotely (e.g., power grid) ideally a VPN should be present.

+Security considerations:
+- Secure boot or similar firmware updates verification processes should be implemented on each updateable OT machine (e.g., PLC).
+- Authenticate and log commands employing RBAC (Role-Based Access Control).
+- Prefer encrypted/authenticated protocols.
+- Follow a push-based data flow as much as possible.
+#### Safety Instrumented Systems (SIS)
+A SIS is a control system designed specifically to detect and respond to unsafe conditions (not security related).
+Technically they are PLCs: they check the sensor data and act on level 0.
+Its goal is to bring the system to a safe state or halt it to prevent catastrophic failure.
+It operates independently from normal process control systems.

+Given its critical role and authorization, SIS should be isolated from the rest of communication.
+It feedback from SIS is necessary, [data diodes](https://en.wikipedia.org/wiki/Unidirectional_network) can allow one-way communication.
+## Purdue Cloud Limitations
+Cloud infrastructure, especially IoT devices, may break the Purdue model hierarchy:
+- External devices may control internal processes.
+- Data flow is bidirectional with off-premises systems.

+For example, cloud-based SCADA or historians require field devices to push real-time data directly to the cloud providers, bypassing level 4.
+Moreover, they may allow to issue control commands via the cloud interface, directly or indirectly routing them to level 1 devices.

+However, cloud-based solutions increase functionality, so we cannot just ignore them.
+We need to consider every cloud interaction in the threat model, inserting gateways and historians between PLCs and cloud systems, yet we do not have a structured, functional approach that takes in consideration each possible cloud interaction.